noorykim/sas-generate-shift-table/README.md

 This paper will discuss (1) a way to tally the count data for a shift table using a multidimensional array and (2) a way to calculate percentages for a shift table using matrix operations built into the SAS Function Compiler (PROC FCMP), which (unlike PROC IML) is part of Base SAS.

-#

-To be presented at a future SAS users conference.

 ## Illustration: Code for a 4x4 table